BsBlog/UUP-AutoBuild/README.md

 # UUP AutoBuild

-This repository provides a GitHub Actions workflow that automatically finds the latest Windows builds on UUP dump, downloads the official UUP dump conversion package, and runs the bundled `uup_download_windows.cmd` script to generate ISO images.
+This repository provides a GitHub Actions workflow that automatically finds the latest Windows builds on [UUP dump](https://uupdump.net), downloads the official UUP dump conversion package, and runs the bundled `uup_download_windows.cmd` script to generate ISO images.

+> [!IMPORTANT]
+> Installation images created using the scripts provided by UUP dump are meant only for evaluation purposes.
+> The images and their deployments are not supported in any way by Microsoft Corporation.
+> The authors are not liable for any damages caused by a misuse of the website.

 ## Default Behavior